AgentMC/Sao20/Translate/Ru/Part6.md

 They exclaimed together и exchanged looks.

-It was probably a duplicate key prepared for the time when someone gets locked inside by chance.
-In other words, this exotic grid door was to prevent intrusion from the outside.
+It was probably a duplicate key prepared for the time when someone gets locked inside by chance. другими словами, this exotic grid door was to prevent intrusion from the outside.

 At the same time, they both tried to reach out through the gap in the grid, but since the width of the gap was only ten cens, only a shoulder would fit и the key would be out of reach.